 Some think that more oil drilling will reduce oil prices, and while others disagree with that entirely.
 OPEC’s actions help to clarify the grey areas in this debate.

 The history of OPEC’s actions are actually very informative and helpful in deciding whether or not drilling for more oil is the economic thing to do.

 First, OPEC has a history of producing less oil than the maximum that they can.
 In other words: They don’t normally allow themselves to bump into the oil production ceiling, which I will cause oil production capacity.
 [Source - Page 2]

 You should look at page two of this document and you will see that during that time period: The amount of oil that OPEC could produce (which is oil production capacity) was far more than they were actually producing.
 Their production capacity needs to be greater than oil demand because oil demand increases and especially in case of demand spikes, they need to be able to increase oil production.

 My main point is that oil production is not as high as it can be, but is meeting demand, and that means that OPEC doesn’t need to supply any more oil.
 Higher oil supply reduces oil prices.

 Reason: When the ratio of oil supply to oil demand increases, the price of oil drops.
 This is a basic general law of demand and supply that you may have learned in your business class.

-The U.S is Producing and Exporting So Much Oil, that it Could Almost Be a Net Oil Exporter
+The U.S Is Producing And Exporting So Much Oil, That It Could Almost Be A Net Oil Exporter